 keep expenditures within its child care allocation.

-Boards must be aware that failure to meet the above performance standards may result in Board corrective actions pursuant to TWC Chapter 800 General Administration rules, Subchapter GBoards may consult with TWC Information Innovation & Insight (I|3).
+Boards must be aware that failure to meet the above performance standards may result in Board corrective actions pursuant to TWC Chapter 800 General Administration rules, Subchapter G. Boards may consult with TWC Information Innovation & Insight (I|3).

 B-707: Inclusion Assistance Rate for Children with Disabilities

-A Board or its child care contractor must ensure that providers that are reimbursed for additional staff or equipment needed to assist in the care of a child with disabilities are paid a rate up to 190 percent of the provider’s reimbursement rate for a child without disabilities of that same age.
+A Board or its child care contractor must ensure that providers that are reimbursed for additional staff or equipment needed to assist in the care of a child with disabilities are paid a rate up to 190 percent of the provider’s payment rate for a child without disabilities of that same age.

 The higher rate must take into consideration the estimated cost of the additional staff or equipment needed by a child with disabilities.

-The Board must ensure that a qualified professional familiar with assessing the needs of children with disabilities certifies the need for the higher reimbursement rate.
+The Board must ensure that a qualified professional familiar with assessing the needs of children with disabilities certifies the need for the higher payment rate.

 Rule Reference: §809.20(e)

-Additional resources can be found Child Care Services & Children with Disabilities.
+Additional resources can be found on the Child Care Services & Children with Disabilities web page.

 B-707.a: Information Regarding the Americans with Disabilities Act